meilisearch/documentation/create/how_to/updating.md

 ### Step 4: Delete the database folder

-To delete the old MeiliSearch version, you need to delete data.ms. data.ms should be at the root of the MeiliSearch binary, unless you chose [another location](https://docs.meilisearch.com/reference/features/configuration.html#database-path).
+To delete the old MeiliSearch version, you need to delete the `data.ms` folder. `data.ms` should be at the root of the MeiliSearch binary, unless you chose [another location](https://docs.meilisearch.com/reference/features/configuration.html#database-path).

 ### Step 5: Upload your data to the latest version of MeiliSearch